 - Other Factors to Consider

 - Frequently Asked Questions

 Top 10 Picks

 1. Under Armour Raid

-The Men’s Raid Shirt has a body skimming fit without the squeeze of Under Armour’s typical compression shirts.
+The Men’s Raid Shirt has a body tight fit without the squeeze of Under Armour’s typical compression shirts.

-The 4-way stretch fabrication allows for maximum flexibility in this shirt.
+The 4-way stretch fabric allows for maximum flexibility in this shirt.
 No reviewers felt their range of motion was limited.

 This lightweight shirt offers a lot in the way of ventilation.
 With mesh stretch panels on the underside and a completely mesh back, breathability is never an issue.

 Under Armour’s Moisture Transport System wicks sweat away and dries quickly.